abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 1. Scripts vs. functions <a name="s_vs_f"></a>
 Now that we have seen how to implement in **Bash** both scripts and functions, we can discuss briefly their similarities, differences and typical use cases.
 First, let us start with the execution details of scripts.
 In general, we run any **Bash** script either by 'sourcing' or by 'executing' that script.

 The first case corresponds to the following syntax:

 ```bash
 source someScript.sh # sourcing the script
 ```
-When executed this way, all lines in the script are read and executed by **Bash** one-by-one, just as if they were typed separately line by line in the terminal.
+When executed this way, all lines in the script are read and executed by **Bash** one by one, just as if they were typed separately line by line in the terminal.
 The sourced script inherits the environment from the terminal (i.e. from the current shell), and can modify it globally.
 The exit status of script must be specified with the keyword **return**.
 Script does not run in a separate process (more on this later).

+The second case corresponds to the following syntax:

 ```bash
 someScript # executing the script
 ```